-Maintaining your furnace can go a long way in the months in between furnace service appointments.
-One of the most basic, and essential, ways to care for your furnace is in replacing your furnace filter.
-Having a clogged air filter could contribute to a variety of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Maintaining your furnace can help quite a bit in the time in between furnace service appointments.
+One of the most basic, and essential, ways to take care of your furnace is in changing your furnace filter.
+Having a dirty air filter can contribute to a variety of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 So what goes in to determining when you should switch out your furnace filter?

-- On the top of that open compartment is where your furnace filter is resting on two metal lips.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

 - When installing the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to be sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point at the main part (or top) of the furnace.